GordeyChernyy/timelineTracker/README.md

 OF 0.9.8
 ### Installation

-to clone with submodules (localAddons used):
+to clone with submodules (forked localAddons used):

 `git clone --recursive https://github.com/GordeyChernyy/timelineTracker`